Visit our knowledge base to learn more or get in touch with support.

 Multiple Forms allow you to create significantly more powerful and complex particle forms.
 In a nutshell, Multiple Forms is like having many instances of Form in a single effect.

 Each secondary form can contain its own set of controls over things like the form type, shadowlets, particle types, etc., and these additional forms can also “inherit” the properties and behaviors of the Master Form.
-For example, if your base form stems from an OBJ, you could create an additional form with particles independent of that OBJ emitter, or particles overlaying that same OBJ.
+For example, if your base form stems from a 3D Model, you could create an additional form with particles independent of that 3D Model emitter, or particles overlaying that same 3D Model.

 For every instance of Form, you can have up to 8 forms (one Master Form and 7 secondary forms).
 Multiple Forms allow for much more richness in Form than has been possible before.